February 4, 2021

 A goal of the ‘Draft Shoreline and Tree Preservation Bylaw’ is to fulfill the legislation from the Province of Ontario and the County of Hastings to regulate shoreline activity and vegetative buffers.

-Council will consider passing the proposed bylaw at the March 31, 2021 Regular Meeting of Council.
+Council will have the next reading of the Draft Shoreline Preservation Bylaw at the May 19, 2021 Council Meeting.
 The meeting will commence at 9:00 a.m. in the Council Chambers located at 33011 Hwy 62, Maynooth, ON and/or by remote teleconference.

 To submit your input, complete the required fields below and select ‘Submit’.